 This study is part of the MAP/St. Michael’s Hospital Foundation COVID-19 Catalyst Fund, launched to advance our most urgent priority projects.
 Learn more

-- Interview with Jonathan John, Manager of Peer Support Leaders at COVID-19 Recovery/Isolation Sites, and a MARCO Community Partner
+- Jonathan John, Manager of Peer Support Leaders at COVID-19 Recovery/Isolation Sites, and a MARCO Community Partner

 Building a better health and social system for marginalized populations, during COVID-19 and beyond.

 Efforts to control the COVID-19 pandemic affect everyone, but they place a particularly heavy burden on people who are marginalized — including those experiencing homelessness, poverty, incarceration, and addiction.